 Aston was one of two Pinot projects by Schrader, Boar’s View being the other.
 I believe it’s now solely under TRB’s helm.

 The winery makes just two bottlings: one mostly from sourced fruit, and this, from 100% estate vines.
 The nose offers ripe plum, cranberry, black cherry, cedar, a touch of baking spice, and steeped tea.
 The palate is generous yet lifted by bright acidity, with a hint of sweetness on the long finish.
-Should have 5–6 more years of prime drinking ahead. — 6 months ago
+Should have 5–6 more years of prime drinking ahead. — a year ago

 Soft, lovely, bread-y nose of black currant fur, licorice, light mint forcing upward, sprouting through potting soil.
 Cinnamon and blueberry warmly embraced by dark bread and small specks of black pepper.
 Fruit tannins thickly house-painted across your front teeth in a real sense.
 Muscle.
 Licorice-charcoal, bitters, blackberry, black currant, graphite-smoke halo, black cherry, oak and cedar, wound up and closed in places, but powerhouse lurking in the shadows.